Divad-H/Gittel/README.md

 Currently it is necessary to build three steps manually:

 * Build libgit2 using CMake
-* Build the C# bindings for libgit2 by running Libgit2BindingsGenerator
+* Generate the C# bindings for libgit2 by running Libgit2BindingsGenerator
 * Build the Solution